DeegaLabs/aurora-scholar/docs/PITCH.md

 **Speech:**
 "Aurora Scholar is a complete platform that solves these three problems:

-1. **Editor with Ethical AI Assistant**: The student writes their own content.
-The AI doesn't write for them — it only guides, suggests improvements, explains concepts, and alerts when text seems too automated.
-It's a copilot, not autopilot.
+1. **Editor with Three-Layer Ethical System**: The student declares their initial intuition, uploads declared sources, and writes their own content.
+The AI doesn't write for them — it only guides, suggests improvements, explains concepts, monitors coherence, and alerts when text seems too automated.
+It's a monitor, not a writer.

-2. **On-Chain Registration**: When the student finishes, the system generates a SHA-256 hash of the content, uploads to Arweave (permanent storage) and registers the hash on Solana.
-This creates an immutable proof of authorship and timestamp.
+2. **On-Chain Registration**: When the student finishes, the system generates SHA-256 hashes of the content and declared intuition, uploads to Arweave (permanent storage) and registers both hashes plus AI scope on Solana.
+This creates an immutable proof of authorship, timestamp, and what AI was allowed to do.

 3. **On-Chain Academic Journal**: Public articles appear in a permanent and transparent digital journal.
 Anyone can verify authenticity by checking the hash on the blockchain.